-Have you ever sent a text message and thought, “Did they get my message?
-More importantly, did they read my message?”
-Most messaging systems have a Read Receipt option, so why can't SchoolStatus send me one?
-Well, here's why!
+Have you ever sent a text message to a parent and later wondered, “Did they get- and read- my message?”
+While most messaging systems have a Read Receipt option, SchoolStatus does not- and here's why.

 - Queued - Your message has been created, and is waiting to be sent